 Skip to main content

-North Carolina · UFT
+North Carolina · UPH

 Upholstery & Fabric Cleaning Certification in North Carolina

 Upholstery & Fabric Cleaning certification in North Carolina teaches safe cleaning of delicate fabrics, furniture, and textiles in the state's humid environment.
-NISCR's online, self-paced UFT course is completed remotely with a same-day certificate, letting you add a higher-margin specialty to a carpet or restoration cleaning business.
+NISCR's online, self-paced UPH course is completed remotely with a same-day certificate, letting you add a higher-margin specialty to a carpet or restoration cleaning business.

 100% online & self-paced — your certificate the same day, anywhere in North Carolina.